QuiteAFancyEmerald/Holy-Unblocker/README.md

 <img align="left" width="70px" src="https://raw.githubusercontent.com/titaniumnetwork-dev/Holy-Unblocker/master/views/assets/img/icon.png"></img>
 # Holy Unblocker LTS (v5.x.x)

-Holy Unblocker, an official flagship Titanium Network site, can bypass web filters regardless of whether it is an extension or network-based.
+Holy Unblocker LTS, an experimental web proxy service, can bypass web filters or 'blockers' regardless of whether the method of censorship is client-side or network-based.
+This includes the potential ability to bypass content blockers overseas, Chrome extensions, localized client firewalls, and network-related filters.

+This project serves mostly as a proof of concept for the ideal clientless solution to bypassing censorship.
 Being a secure web proxy service, it supports numerous sites while being updated frequently and concentrating on detail with design, mechanics, and features.

 Works with a large number of sites, including YouTube, Discord, and more!
 Also has a good amount of locally hosted games featured on the site.